Alfredo9909/Alfredo9909/README.md

-- 🔭 I am currently working in [Zinganización React](https://github.com/Grupo-Vysisa/ZingaReact) and [PitJv](https://github.com/Grupo-Vysisa/pitjv.git)
+- 🔭 I am currently working in a system of guards and logs. (https://github.com/alfredonet99/GuardiasBitacora))

 - 🌱 I’m currently learning **design patterns in Java, creation of 3D figures, creation of compilers, database managers and Website creation PHP using Laravel and library React of JS, managing the Voyager admin package**